pulumi/docs/content/blog/self-hosted-search-and-deploy/index.md

 - **Multi-Cloud Search:** Query resources across various cloud environments.
 - **Advanced Filtering:** See top stacks, projects, providers, teams, and types by resource count.
-- **AI Assist:** Use natural language queries to generate search syntax.
-- **Search API:** Integrate search functionality into your internal systems using the Search API.
+- **Resource Search API:** Integrate search functionality into your internal systems using the Search API.
 - **Search from the CLI:** Issue resource search queries from within the terminal without needing to change contexts.
 - **Data Export:** Export resource data for further analysis in your data warehouse.

 ## Pulumi Deployments: Automate and Manage Your Infrastructure with Ease

 Pulumi Deployments is engineered to streamline infrastructure management tasks with a focus on scalability, automation, and control.
 This platform allows cloud engineers and platform teams to execute infrastructure actions such as previews, updates, destroys, and refreshes directly within Pulumi’s managed service.
 By bundling deployment settings like source code, cloud credentials, and environment variables into a single unit, Pulumi Deployments eliminates the complexities of stack management.
-Users can trigger deployments via Git events, drift being detected, through the Pulumi Cloud UI or leverage REST APIs for custom workflows, providing the flexibility to efficiently transition from code to cloud.
+Users can trigger deployments via Git events, through the Pulumi Cloud UI or leverage REST APIs for custom workflows, providing the flexibility to efficiently transition from code to cloud.
+In addition, customers using Pulumi Deployments can set up [Drift Detection and Remediation](/docs/pulumi-cloud/deployments/drift), the ability to get notified when the state of your resources changes unexpectedly and optionally remediate it, as well as [Time to Live Stacks](/docs/pulumi-cloud/deployments/ttl), the ability to set a expiration on a stack when it will be destroyed.

 ### Key Features